EgemenErin/Athena/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+A `LICENSE` file may be added to the repository separately; until then, the MIT terms at [opensource.org/licenses/MIT](https://opensource.org/licenses/MIT) apply.

-> If `LICENSE` is not yet in the repo, add one or replace this section with your chosen license (e.g. Apache 2.0, GPLv3).

 ---